Are Spring Allergies Worsening Your Depression?

 Children can also suffer from mood changes and depression caused by allergies, and they can even be more susceptible since their bodies are more sensitive.

-Their reactions will be district of course as well, such as temper tantrums or having trouble sleeping.
+Of course, their reactions will be a district, such as temper tantrums or having trouble sleeping.

 Effects of Allergy Medications On Mood

 The allergy itself isn’t the only thing that can cause mood changes.
-Several medications taken to prevent or treat allergies may have negative side effects.
+Several medications taken to prevent or treat allergies may have harmful side effects.

 Conclusion

 And after all that, this new research may seem to have taken things from bad to worse.
-With spring comes allergies, comes medications, comes depression, and downhill we go.
-The good news is that simply being aware can decrease stress or confusion, and can be ultimately empowering.
+With spring comes allergies, medications, depression, and downhill we go.
+The good news is that being aware can decrease stress or confusion and ultimately empower.

 Partha’s Prescriptions

-- Consume local raw honey.
+• Consume local raw honey.
 Studies have found that eating honey produced locally can dramatically reduce allergy symptoms.
-It is important you choose honey that is produced by local honey bees, as they have contact with the plants that are giving you allergies in the first place.
+You must choose honey produced by local honey bees, as they have contact with the plants that are giving you allergies in the first place.

-- Diffuse eucalyptus & frankincense essential oil.
-Diffusing these potent oils in your home can help to kill allergy-causing house mites and will also reduce inflammation, act as antibacterial and antimicrobial.
-Another way to benefit from these oils is to add 10 drops to each load of laundry in the washing machine.
+• Diffuse eucalyptus & frankincense essential oil.
+Diffusing these potent oils in your home can help kill allergy-causing house mites, reduce inflammation, and act antibacterial and antimicrobial.
+Another way to benefit from these oils is to add ten drops to each load of laundry in the washing machine.

-- Take probiotics.
-Taking a high-quality probiotic supplement daily has been found to reduce risk of allergies.
+• Take probiotics.
+Taking a high-quality probiotic supplement has been found to reduce the risk of allergies.